gaurangsathaye/JavaLRUMemoryDiskCache/README.md

 In your cache, override the two methods `isCacheItemValid` and `loadData`: (You do not call the `isCacheItemValid` and `loadData` methods directly.
 You just need to define them, and they will be called by the internal cache as needed.

-In the constructor call, `cacheName` is the name of your cache and is shown in the `getStats` call.  `cacheSize` is the total number of items your cache will store.
+In the constructor call,
+* `cacheName` is the name of your cache and is shown in the `getStats` call.
+* `cacheSize` is the total number of items your cache will store.
 When you add more items in the the cache that are greater than `cacheSize`, older items are removed on an LRU (Least Recently Used) basis.
+* `dataDir` is a directory where cache items on disk are stored.
+(For memory and disk caching).
+This directory does not have to exist, however the process should have permissions to create it.
+For first time usage, this directory should be empty.
+* `true` in `super(cacheName, cacheSize, true, dataDir);` tells the cache that to use memory and disk caching

 ```java
 public class ExampleCache1 extends AbstractCacheService<ExampleObjectToCache>{
     private final ExampleDao exampleDao;